On cusps and flat tops: Introduction

-We refer to Section \ref{sec:markov} for the definition of a full expanding induced Markov map.
+We refer to Section~\ref{sec:markov} for the definition of a full expanding induced Markov map.
+The set on which the density is bounded away from zero is often large, see Lemma \ref{lem:InvariantDensity} and Theorem \ref{thm:densitybddbelow}.

 Ledrappier \cite{Ledrappier:AbsCnsInterval} showed equivalence between \ref{enum:ace1} and \ref{enum:ace2} for $C^{1+\epsilon}$ maps with non-flat critical points.
 Bruin \cite{Bruin:Markov0} showed equivalence of all four conditions in the case of unimodal maps with non-flat critical points and negative Schwarzian derivative.
 There is a recent related result in \cite{BT:EquilibriumInterval} for multimodal maps with non-flat critical points and negative Schwarzian derivative.
 Theorem \ref{thm:acimequiv} represents a substantial improvement.

+We assume existence and finiteness of the Lyapunov exponent.
+As we have already stated, it need not exist.
+In Proposition \ref{prop:examples}, we construct benign examples of cusp maps with acips for which the Lyapunov exponent does not exist.
+We also show that cusp maps can have acips despite the presence of smooth parabolic fixed points, and that there are cusp maps for which the measure of maximal entropy has positive but infinite Lyapunov exponent.

-\remark The only reference measure we consider is Lebesgue measure.
-This result can be extended to more general conformal measures and invariant measures absolutely continuous with respect to them.
+The only reference measure we consider is Lebesgue measure.
+In the setting of holomorphic dynamics in \cite{Me:Rations}, we consider more general conformal measures and invariant measures absolutely continuous with respect to them.
+It would be interesting to have similar results for conformal measures in the interval setting; we do not attempt this here.